TryGhost/Alto/README.md

 1. [Download this theme](https://github.com/TryGhost/Alto/archive/master.zip)
 2. Log into Ghost, and go to the `Design` settings area to upload the zip file

-That's it!
-If you need help, check out the <a href="https://ghost.org/docs/members/">Ghost members documentation</a> or chat with other Ghost users on <a href="https://forum.ghost.org">Ghost forum</a>.

-&nbsp;

 # Development

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory: